 FGT currently has several major expansion projects in progress.
 The Phase IV Expansion, which will add approximately 200,000 MMBtu/day of incremental mainline capacity will go in service May 1, 2001.
 The Phase V Expansion, which received a preliminary determination from the Federal Energy Regulatory Commission in November 2000, will add approximately 400,000 MMBtu/day of incremental capacity and will go in-service April 2002.
 In addition, FGT is currently conducting an open season process and is soliciting requests for a proposed Phase VI Expansion Project, which has a target in-service date of spring 2003.

 However as you are aware, the Phase IV and Phase V Expansion Projects are fully subscribed for the summer season and will not provide any incremental capacity to Southeast Florida.
+Furthermore, the Phase VI Expansion Project will only add capacity north of Station 20 located in St. Lucie County.
+Therefore, based on current Expansion Projects, natural gas availability south of Station 20 will be constrained through at least 2004.

 Potential Future Expansions into Southeast Florida